RhysB/Project-Poseidon/README.md

 If you where a contributor before these commits please feel free to contact me, or open a issue asking for this repository to be taken down.

 ## MC-DEV
-We include files from the mc-dev Github repository
+We include files from the mc-dev Github repository.
+This code is automatically generated using minecraft_server.jar and sourced from the Bukkit repositories.
 * MC-DEV: 1a792ed860ebe2c6d4c40c52f3bc7b9e0789ca23 (https://github.com/Bukkit/mc-dev/commit/1a792ed860ebe2c6d4c40c52f3bc7b9e0789ca23)

-If Mojang or a Mojang employee wants to have this respository removed due to including Minecraft source like bukkit/mc-dev, please contact me or make an issue.
+If Mojang or a Mojang employee wants to have this repository removed due to including Minecraft source like bukkit/mc-dev, please contact me or make an issue.